 - Thomas Perry

 - Janice McLaughlin, (email@example.com), chair

 - Scott Hamula

 Minutes and agendas of the Mother, Mother of Mercy Parish Council’s meetings are available here.
-Dates for upcoming meetings: September 12, and November 14, 2019; January 9, March 12, May 14, and June 11, 2020.
+Dates for upcoming meetings: May 14 (pending, may change), and June 11, 2020.
 All meeting begin at 7:00 p.m. in the St. Francis Solanus annex.

 Parish Council Members 2019–2020